Bohbah/AndroidProject/README.md

 <img src="https://github.com/Bohbah/AndroidProject/blob/master/demodemoo.gif" width=250><br>

 **NOTE
-The chat feature was reimagined to be a campus-wide chat, instead of individualized messaging, to promote Greek Unity and foster a asense of community - noot individuaity.
+The chat feature was reimagined to be a campus-wide chat, instead of individualized messaging, to promote Greek Unity and foster a sense of community - not individuaity.

 ### 2. Screen Archetypes